Trade - Retail Bread Baking

 Whilst overseas there were times when I just wanted to be in a bakery making something.
 I wanted to explore the ideas I had and try things that I had seen.
 Being back home I can now do that.
 Seeing so many high end bakeries/patisseries has made me change my perception on what I think is high quality in Australia.
 It’s given me extra motivation to really strive for excellence and make something of myself.
 Working with some highly skilled bakers has shown me that I am on the right track to making it there also.

-In my immediate future I will be learning pastry and patisserie and working on fine tuning my bread skills and knowledge.
 It’s always hard to say what or where you will be in the future, but I aim for improvement and to keep going forward and have a presence in the baking industry.
 I am really grateful for the opportunity that BBM has given me and I know that without it I wouldn’t have the ideas, knowledge and extra drive that I have.
 Thank you for the chance to grow.Update Your Details